504 Accommodations for ADHD504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 • Predominantly Hyperactive-Impulsive Presentation: substantially limits self-regulation, social interaction, and concentrating

-A critical point that many teachers miss: students with ADHD qualify regardless of academic performance.
-The U.S. Department of Education's 2016 Dear Colleague Letter states explicitly that a student can have good grades and still qualify if ADHD substantially limits a major life activity.
-A student who works three times harder than peers to achieve a B is still substantially limited.
+A point many teachers miss: learners with ADHD can qualify regardless of academic performance.
+The U.S. Department of Education's 2016 Dear Colleague Letter states that a learner can have good grades and still qualify if ADHD substantially limits a major life activity.
+A learner who works three times harder than peers to achieve a B is still substantially limited.

 UK Educator?
 The UK doesn't have 504 Plans.
 Learners with ADHD receive support through SEN Support or an EHCP, with reasonable adjustments under the Equality Act 2010.